AstarNetwork/builders-program/README.md

 The Acceleration Program currently consists of 8 members, 4 from the Plasm team and 4 ambassadors from our community.
 These 8 individuals will pull together their unique skillset and experiences to perform a comprehensive evaluation of your application.
 Note that if a consensus cannot be reached, the default behaviour is to reject the application.

+### What makes a good application?

+- A well thought out proposal.
+- Positive interaction on the forum with our community.
+- A technically capable team that is transparent and ambitious.
+- Your team has the community's best interest at heart.

 ### How long will it take before I hear back from you?

-You should hear back from us within a few days of making a PR.
+You should hear back from us within a few days of posting on the forum.

-### When will the Shiden Acceleration Program begin?

-After successfully winning the Kusama Parachain Auction.